egrguric/excel2/content/1-overview.md

 ## Getting to know the options

-### Purpose
-- introduce visualization tools in Excel interface
-- review what Excel can and can't do
-- troubleshooting issues with misbehaving data

-### Getting to know the data menu

 Visualization tools in Excel are generally under the "Insert" menu because you are inserting a chart or other visual into a spreadsheet.

 ![source target example](1-overview-insert-menu.png)